cemalokten/coding-notes/README.md

 - `Promises` without an arguement `Promise.resolve()` return `{fulfilled: undefined}` the same as a function without an explicit return statement

+#### REJECTING PROMISES

+- To create a rejected promise, we can call `Promise.reject(someReason)`.
+The "reason" argument tells us why the promise was rejected.
+Most reasons are `Error` objects, but other JavaScript values are allowed as well.

+- We turn the error into a string because JavaScript has no way to represent literal error objects, just as it has no way to represent literal promises.
+Fortunately, this is more straightforward with errors: the string `Error: oh no` is what we get by calling `.toString()` on the error.

+- If we `throw` an exception inside a `then` callback, the exception is automatically converted into a promise rejection.
+The thrown error becomes the rejection reason.

 ### REGEX

 LITERALS